 Recommended for grades 7/8 Program length: 90 minutes

-Maximum number of students per program: 35 (up to 3 programs at the same time may be booked, depending on availability).
+Maximum number of students/program: 35 (up to 3 programs at the same time may be booked, depending on availability).
 A minimum of 2 supervisors per class is required.

-Students will participate in a series of engaging activities that relate to key concepts of their curriculum, including a visit to the Legislative Chamber; a tour of the historic Legislative Building; and a participatory group activity.
-This program will focus on the factors which led to Confederation; the differences and similarities in Parliament between 1867 and today; and the roles of the parliamentary players in Ontario’s Legislature.
+Students will participate in a series of engaging activities that relate to concepts of their curriculum, including a visit to the Legislative Chamber; a tour of the historic Legislative Building; and a participatory group activity.
+This program will focus on the factors which led to Confederation, the differences and similarities in parliament since 1867, and the roles and responsibilities of the parliamentary players in Ontario's Legislature.
 Check out our Teaching Resources.

 To demonstrate the relevance of the material, students will participate in one the following group activities depending on their knowledge level:

 - Mock debate - students will have the option of choosing between: Topic 1: Should Ontario have one or two official languages?
 OR Topic 2: Which city should be the capital of Canada - Toronto or Quebec City?